Global payments

 Freelancers and companies that deal with international marketplaces frequently use Payoneer.
 It supports several currencies and provides worldwide receiving accounts.

-However, its price structure may include withdrawal, conversion, and receiving fees, making the whole cost less clear.
+However, its price structure may include withdrawal, conversion, and receiving fees, making the whole process expensive for Indian freelancers and businesses.

 4. PayPal